TortoiseWolfe/rn_Turtorial_Outline/Phase_08_Admin_merged.md

  * scaffold-ScriptHammer-Admin.js
  *
  * A Node.js script that overwrites/creates all files from the
- * “ScriptHammer + Admin Dashboard” single-tutorial approach.
+ * "ScriptHammer + Admin Dashboard" single-tutorial approach
+ * (Dexie on Web, SQLite + SecureStore on Native, plus integrated admin).
  *
  * USAGE:
  *   npm run scaffold-ScriptHammer-Admin
  *
  * WARNING:
- *   - Overwrites existing files with the same paths.
+ *   - Overwrites existing files if paths match.
- *   - Make sure you commit or backup your work first.
+ *   - Make sure you commit or backup first.
  */

 const fs = require("fs");
 const path = require("path");
 const readline = require("readline");

-// Below is the FULL array of files from Steps 6–16 in the final tutorial,
+// Below is the full array of file objects for Steps 6–16 in the final tutorial,
-// EXACTLY as shown, with no placeholders or missing imports.
+// using ASCII-only strings so there are no "invalid token" errors.

 const FILES = [
   {